The Creative Arts Guild is the oldest multi-disciplinary community arts center in the state of Georgia.

 The Creative Arts Guild is a non-profit organization as defined under section 510(c)3 of the Internal Revenue Service Code that is supported by instructional fees, commission sales, rental fees, donations from individuals, corporations and foundations as well as funds from the Georgia General Assembly and the National Endowment for the Arts.
 The Guild Also provides services to the City of Dalton to support the City's vision of progress and growth.

-The Symbol of the CAG
+The Symbol of the Creative Arts Guild

 During his childhood, Michelangelo saw this symbol everywhere from archways above the front door to letters written by his family.
 He started to use the symbol as a motif in many of his architectural designs to represent family, home, security and wealth.

 The founders of the Guild in 1963 chose this symbol as it embodied many of the values they hoped the Guild would come to represent – security, family, home, honor, and a prominent spot in the hearts of the community as well as honoring the tradition of guilds where artisans learned their trades.